-5.5.8 Oil Pollution Prevention
+5.5.9 Oil Pollution Prevention

 CWA Section 311 regulates the discharge of oils or petroleum products to waters of the United States and requires the development and implementation of spill prevention, control, and countermeasures (SPCC) plans to minimize the potential for oil discharges.
-These requirements are provided in 40 CFR 112, Oil
+These requirements are provided in 40 CFR 112, Oil Pollution Prevention.

-Pollution Prevention.
 Each ORR facility implements a site-specific SPCC plan.
 NTRC, which is located off ORR, also has an SPCC plan covering the oil inventory at its location.
-CFTF is also located off ORR; however, that facility was evaluated, and a determination was made that it did not require an SPCC plan.
-There were no regulatory or permitting actions related to oil pollution prevention at ORNL or NTRC in 2016.
+CFTF is also located off ORR; however, that facility was evaluated, and a determination was made that it did not require a SPCC plan.
+The ORNL SPCC plan was revised in the later part of 2017.
+The major revision was the addition of an oil spill contingency plan in order to eliminate reliance on spill control gates at WOD for general spill containment requirements.
+The Oil Spill Contingency plan will be sent to local authorities in the first quarter of 2018.
+There were no regulatory actions related to oil pollution prevention at NTRC in 2017.
 An oil-handler training program exists to comply with training requirements in 40 CFR 112.

-5.5.9 Surface Water Surveillance Monitoring
+5.5.10 Surface Water Surveillance Monitoring

 The ORNL surface water monitoring program is conducted in conjunction with the ORR surface water monitoring activities discussed in Section 6.4 to enable assessing the impacts of ongoing DOE operations on the quality of local surface water.
-The sampling locations (Fig. 5.37) are used to monitor conditions upstream of ORNL main plant waste sources (WCK 6.8), within the ORNL campus (FFK 0.1), and downstream of ORNL discharge points (WCK 1.0).
+The sampling locations (Figure 5.35) are used to monitor conditions upstream of ORNL main plant waste sources (WCK 6.8), within the ORNL campus (FFK 0.1), and downstream of ORNL discharge points (WCK 1.0).

-Sampling frequencies and parameters vary by site and are shown in Table 5.13.
+Sampling frequencies and parameters vary by site and are shown in Table 5.16.
 Radiological monitoring at the discharge point downstream of ORNL (White Oak Lake at WOD) is conducted monthly under the ORNL WQPP (Section 5.5.3) and, therefore, is not duplicated by this program.
 Radiological monitoring at a point upstream of ORNL is conducted monthly under the ORNL WQPP (Section 5.5.3) and therefore is not duplicated by the surface water monitoring program.
 Total radioactive strontium is monitored quarterly by this surveillance program.

 Samples are collected and analyzed for general water quality parameters and are screened for radioactivity at all locations (either under this program or under WQPP).
 Samples are further analyzed for specific radionuclides when general screening levels are exceeded.
 Samples from White Oak Lake at WOD are also checked for volatile organic compounds (VOCs), PCBs, and mercury.
+WCK 6.8 is also checked for PCBs.
 WCK 6.8 and WCK 1.0 are classified by the State of Tennessee for freshwater fish and aquatic life.
-Tennessee WQCs associated with these classifications are used as references where applicable.
+Tennessee Water Quality Criteria (WQCs) associated with these classifications are used as references where applicable (TDEC 2015).
 The Tennessee WQCs do not include criteria for radionuclides.
-Four percent of the DOE DCS is used for radionuclide comparison because that value is roughly equivalent to the 4 mrem dose limit from ingestion of drinking water on which the EPA radionuclide drinking water standards are based.
+Four percent of the DOE DCS is used for radionuclide comparison because that value is roughly equivalent to the 4 mrem dose limit from ingestion of drinking water on which the EPA radionuclide drinking water standards are based (DOE 2011a).